danigorokhov/otoys/README.md

 ## How to start

-1. Swithc to project NodeJS version
+1. Switch to project NodeJS version

 ```bash
 nvm use